mjhorvath/Video-Game-Keyboard-Database/README.md

 # Video Game Keyboard Diagrams

-A MySQL database and set of PHP forms that generate keyboard control diagrams for various video games and software.
-There are currently over 250 sets of bindings for about a dozen keyboards.
+A MySQL database and set of PHP forms to generate keyboard control diagrams for various video games and software.
+There are currently about 250 sets of bindings in total for about a dozen different keyboards.

 The software programming code is licensed under the [GNU Lesser General Public License version 3](https://www.gnu.org/licenses/lgpl-3.0.en.html).